grame-cncm/faustcourse/session2/Lesson 6.md

     declare copyright "Stanford University";
     declare license "GPL 3";

-It is a good habit to have these declare in you code
+It is a good habit to have these declared in you code

-Declaration can be used also to pass information to the architecture file.
-For example when you are creating smartkeyboard application you can give an abstract description of the keyboard user interface to be generated:
+Declarations can be used also to pass information to the architecture file.
+For example when you are creating smartkeyboard applications you can give an abstract description of the keyboard user interface to be generated:

     declare interface "SmartKeyboard {
 	    'Number of Keyboards':'1',